The Commodore Audio Restoration Primer

 By the late 1940’s tape recorders had become the standard for studio recording and archiving audio.
 Good quality reel-to-reel machines made it possible to copy older records with a minimum of added noise and with reasonable durability.
 Respectable tape-to-tape copies could also be made.
 Nevertheless they still introduced problems like wow and flutter, tape hiss, and susceptibility to magnetic fields.
 Even so, magnetic tape made editing and restoration of vintage material possible for the first time.
 Pioneers like the English audio guru John R. T. Davies made good use of the format, combining tape and outboard devices like equalizers to improve the sound of classic recordings.

 Once the initial transfer is made and the signal is “digitized,” it can then be manipulated in countless ways to remove noise and improve the audio quality.
-In the late 1980’s software developers such as Cedar and Sonic Solutions created audio restoration programs that were able to effectively remove scratches, hiss and other anomalies from records and tapes, and did so quite well.
-The software was very expensive and generally only within reach of major-label engineers.
+In the late 1980’s software developers such as CEDAR and Sonic Solutions created audio restoration programs that were able to effectively remove scratches, hiss and other anomalies from records and tapes, and did so quite well.
+Because of development costs, the software was very expensive and generally only within reach of major-label engineers and institutions.
 During that time, commercial releases of vintage material tended to show off the software more than the music, and engineers would often remove as much noise as possible without regard for the sensitive musical information that was being removed along with it.
-Consequently, many ‘80’s and ‘90’s digital reissues tend to have a dull, bland sound.
-Many of the musical high frequencies were interpreted by the software as “noise” and eliminated.
+Consequently, many ‘80’s and ‘90’s digital reissues tend to have a dull, bland sound, void of any ambient content.
+Many of the musical high frequencies were interpreted by the software as “noise” and were also eliminated.
 Collectors who owned the original discs were used to hearing what the recordings actually sounded like, and the sterilized CD versions could not compete sonically.

 It wasn’t until the late 1990’s that audio restoration software became affordable and available to a wider demographic.
 Private individuals and small record labels could finally try their hand at re-mastering vintage audio in the digital realm.
 Their work tended to be more of a labor of love, with more concern for preserving the original audio than for removing every last bit of record noise.
 Fortunately, this more balanced approach seems to have caught on, and vintage reissues sound better than ever, even with a bit of the original noise remaining.